fibercrypto/libjava-skyfiber/README.md

 1. If the `master` branch has commits that are not in `develop` (e.g. due to a hotfix applied to `master`), merge `master` into `develop` (and fix any build or test failures)
 2. Switch to a new release branch named `release-X.Y.Z` for preparing the release.
 3. Ensure that the submodule at `gopath/src/github.com/skycoin/skycoin` is in sync with respect to the corresponding tag in https://github.com/skycoin/skycoin repository.
-4. Update package version (TODO: where? how?)
+4. Update package version (pom.xml)
 5. Run `make build` to make sure that the code base is up to date
 6. Update `CHANGELOG.md`: move the "unreleased" changes to the version and add the date.
 7. Follow the steps in [pre-release testing](#pre-release-testing)